NLGithubWP/distributed-database-projects/README.md

 ```

-And then, can run dbinit-workload-A.sql to load tables,
+3. run dbinit-workload-A.sql to load tables to test workloadA

 ```bash